 2. Water Purification Tablets

-I’ll be honest, we weren’t too keen on drinking chemically treated water for our whole trip (14 months).
+I’ll be honest, we weren’t too keen on drinking chemically treated water for our whole trip (14 months in Asia and South America).
 These tablets are definitely useful for short-term trips or multi-day hikes, but we had concerns about ingesting so much chlorine over the long-term.
 It is a shame as they are lightweight and cheap as chips.

 However, our motto for travel gear is to only take what you can afford to lose, break or have stolen and always take a back-up in case any of those happen.
 So we bought some water purification tablets as well as our travel water filter.
 These are also good options if we are unable to filter.